Mahmoud-Saadeh/about-me-game/README.md

 This website is a project to practice what we learned from Code Fellows lectures.

+30/March/2021:
+added 6th and 7th questions to implement what we learned about loops and conditions in a fun guessing game.

 LICENSE IS MIT License.

 - How did this go, overall?